 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
-I say "good day" to my colleagues and Nunavummiut who are in the gallery and those who are following the proceedings.
+I say "good day" to my colleagues and Nunavummiut who here are in the gallery and those who are watching and listening to the proceedings.

 (interpretation ends) Mr. Speaker, today I would like to congratulate the 12 individual youth who have successfully completed the 2022-23 Team Nunavut Youth Ambassador Program.